Priyadharshni18/ML-Practice/README.md

 - Contains Practiced Python interview questions solutions from the following website : https://medium.com/analytics-vidhya/80-interview-questions-on-python-for-data-science-30313688505

-- Last but not least also contains K-Means Clustering algorithm for Air Quality INsex dataset and also using Random values.
+- Last but not least also contains K-Means Clustering algorithm for Air Quality Index dataset and also using Random values.